 Damage may be caused by fire, wind, vandals, criminals or other sources; however, not all types of damage are covered.
 For example, a flood insurance policy may need to be purchased separately.

-HOAs also may purchase general liability insurance to cover the costs of lawsuits pertaining to medical expenses filed by people who are injured in common areas of the property.
-Liability insurance may include “directors and officers” coverage.
+HOAs also may purchase general liability insurance, sometimes referred to as HOA liability insurance for homeowner’s associations, to cover the costs of lawsuits pertaining to medical expenses filed by people who are injured in common areas of the property.
+HOA liability insurance may include “directors and officers” coverage.

 If a person sustains a loss due to the mishandling of funds by HOA management or from another negligent act, the insurance may cover any damages.
 HOA insurance does not cover damages or liability for injuries that occur within the home or on private property.